We have two major environmental concerns just now: our use of plastic and our sale of peat.

 What’s the problem with peat?

-Peat is natural product and has been used as a heating fuel for thousands of years.
-It is no longer just harvested by crofters cutting their own turf though – it’s commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year it forms at.
-Commercial harvesting releases vast amounts of carbon
+Peat is natural product.
+It has been used as a heating fuel for thousands of years.
+It is no longer just harvested by crofters cutting their own turf though.
+Commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year it forms at.
+Commercial harvesting releases vast amounts of carbon which has huge environmental implications.

 “When bogs are drained to harvest peat, or for any other use, such as agriculture, grazing, or forestry, exposure to oxygen jump-starts the decomposition of the stored organic matter, releasing carbon into the atmosphere.
 A 2013 study of Irish peatland carbon emissions, published in Irish Geography, found that each hectare of industrially drained and stripped peatland emits 2.1 tons of carbon per year—the equivalent of driving a car 30,000 kilometers.
 And that’s before the harvested peat is burned.”